inexorgame-obsolete/blog-data/post/2015/11-09-pyrimethamine-edition.md

 As usually you can obtain the release [from GitHub](https://github.com/inexor-game/code/releases/tag/0.4.0-alpha), where you can find a full changelog as well.

-Please report any bug or strange behavoir on IRC or GitHub.
+Please report any bug or strange behavior on IRC or GitHub.

 #### What have we got next?